Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 | `unix_time` | Redundant time representation |
 | `trans_date_trans_time` | Replaced with engineered time features |

-Categorical features such as merchant, category, gender, city, state, and job were encoded using one-hot encoding.
+Categorical features such as merchant, category, gender, city, state, and job were one-hot encoded.
 Numeric features were scaled using `StandardScaler`.

 ---

 ## Models Tested

-I trained and compared multiple classification models:

-- Logistic Regression
-- Decision Tree
-- Random Forest
-- Gradient Boosting
-- AdaBoost
-- XGBoost

-The purpose of testing multiple models was to compare simple linear models, tree-based models, ensemble methods, and boosting methods.
+The models were trained using the same preprocessing pipeline so the comparison was consistent.

-### Logistic Regression Baseline
+### Logistic Regression

-Logistic Regression was used as the first baseline model because it is simple, interpretable, and commonly used for binary classification.

-However, it performed poorly on the fraud class:
+Logistic Regression was used as the first baseline model.
+It was simple and easy to interpret, but it struggled with the fraud class.

 | Metric | Score |
 |---|---:|